-Addiction studies is an interdisciplinary field dedicated to understanding and treating substance use disorders and addictive behaviors through research and evidence-based practice.
-Students develop skills in assessment, motivational interviewing, relapse prevention and harm reduction while studying areas such as neurobiological mechanisms of addiction, co-occurring mental health disorders, prevention strategies and recovery support models.
-These competencies prepare graduates for roles in clinical settings, community outreach programs and policy development as substance abuse counselors, recovery support specialists, prevention coordinators, program evaluators and policy analysts.
-Applying addiction studies principles promotes recovery, reduces stigma and strengthens individual and community resilience.
+Addiction Studies is an interdisciplinary field focused on understanding and treating substance use disorders through research and evidence-based practice.
+Students gain skills in assessment, motivational interviewing, relapse prevention, and harm reduction, while exploring topics like the neurobiology of addiction, co-occurring disorders, and recovery models.
+Graduates are prepared for careers in clinical care, community outreach, and policy, serving as counselors, prevention coordinators, and recovery specialists.

 Certificate and Degree Pathways

 Our certificate and degree pathways are carefully designed to prepare students for employment in various service sectors related to addiction studies.
 Students can complete a certificate of achievement or pursue an AA in Addiction.
 These can be completed in less than 2 years or at a slower pace to accommodate your work or other life obligations.
-Our program fulfills the course and practicum requirements needed to take state exams to become a certified drug/alcohol counselor.
-Our program is accredited by both (CAADE) California Association for Alcohol/Drug Educators and (CCAPP) California Consortium of Addiction Programs & Professionals.
+Courses are available in various formats, in person, online, and hybrid.
+Day and evening courses are also offered.
 Our dedicated advisors work with you to create personalized plans tailored to your professional goals.

 Fieldwork Preparation